Introduction

 As stated at the beginning, mixing concrete isn’t hard and can be seen as really simple.
 It’s just mixing water, cement, sand, and aggregates at the correct ratios.

-But to reach correct strength, correct flowing, and good workability overall, it becomes almost like science with how it’s measured.
+However, it’s crucial to recognize that mixing concrete involves a bit of precision.
+To reach the correct strength, flowing characteristics, and overall workability, it becomes almost like science with how it’s measured.

 Water has to be pure, sand and aggregates should be dry and not moist, cement should not be humid, and so on.